| It was an incredible claim, yet the evidence

 was the recognition of how complex and powerful the feedbacks

 could be.
 An intriguing clue came from some especially good Antarctic ice core records.
 The levels of CO2 and methane apparently rose or fell a few centuries after a rise or fall in temperature.
 That seemed odd to many; wasn’t temperature supposed to respond to greenhouse gases and not the other way around?
 Confusion and controversy continued when a later and more precise study found the reverse, that is, CO2 rising before temperature.
 Still later cores, taken from places where snow had accumulated fast enough to give especially high time resolution, showed that if there was a lag either way, it was too small to be seen amid the noise.
-Whatever the exact sequence, the lesson was that Milankovitch's orbital changes initiated a potent feedback.
-An ice age would begin to wane when a shift in sunlight caused a slight rise temperature (the main driver was probably summer sunlight reducing snow cover in Canada and Siberia).
-Over the next few centuries the temperature increase would bring a small rise in gas levels (the biggest contributions were probably evaporation of CO2 from the warmer oceans and methane from wetlands.)
-The enhanced greenhouse effect would then drive the planet’s temperature a bit higher still, and that would drive a further rise in the gas levels... and so forth.(58)
+Whatever the exact sequence, the lesson was that Milankovitch's orbital changes initiated potent feedbacks.
+An ice age would begin to wane when a shift in sunlight caused a slight temperature rise (the main driver was probably summer sunlight reducing snow cover in Canada and Siberia).
+Over the next few centuries the temperature increase would bring a small rise in gas levels.
+The mechanisms were debated, maybe evaporation of CO2 from the warmer oceans, maybe methane bubbling from wetlands, maybe something ridiculously complicated like ocean current shifts that changed the upwelling of nutrients in the Southern Ocean that fertilized carbon-absorbing plankton, maybe all of the above and more.
+The greenhouse effect of the extra gases would then drive the planet's temperature a bit higher still, and that would drive a further rise in the gas levels... and so forth.(58)

 |Our current situation was altogether